IslamKhSh/HealthInPocket/README.md

 ![Health In Pocket](https://github.com/IslamKhSh/HealthInPocket/blob/master/app/src/main/res/drawable-xhdpi/logo_small.9.png)

-A medical App that can get medical measurements from the patient using some sensors connected via Bluetooth and also can store with the patient account to build patinet medical history.
+A medical App that can get medical measurements from the patient using some sensors connected via Bluetooth and also can store with the patient account to build patient medical history.

 ![Health In Pocket](https://github.com/IslamKhSh/HealthInPocket/blob/master/screenshots/IMG_2538.JPG)
 #